 MEXICO IN THE 19TH CENTURY

 Rebellion finally broke out in Mexico in 1810.
 A priest called Miguel Hidalgo led the rebellion.
 He called on the people to rebel (this was called the Grito de Dolores) on 16 September 1810.
 The poor heeded his cry and they marched on Mexico City but a royalist force stopped them.
-The rebels retreated but as they did so they were routed by another royalist force at Queretara.
+The rebels retreated but as they did so they were routed by another royalist force at Queretaro.
 The rebels were defeated again in January 1811 and Hidalgo was captured in March.
 He was then executed.

 However another priest named Jose Maria Morelos continued the fight.
 Morelos was captured in 1815 but the rebellion continued.
 Finally, a Spanish general named Augustin de Iturbide changed sides and declared the plan of Iguala on 24 February 1821.
 Mexico was to be a constitutional monarchy.
 Iturbide won over the soldiers in Mexico and in September 1821 he became president of an independent Mexico.
 On 18 May 1822 Iturbide became Emperor Augustine I. However he quickly alienated his people and he abdicated on 23 March 1823.

 However from the start Mexico was divided into two camps.
 The conservatives wanted a strong central state, and perhaps a monarchy and supported the church.
 The liberals wanted a federal state and were anti-clerical.

-In 1829 Spain sent an army to re-conquer Mexico.
-However the Spanish army was affected by malaria and they were defeated by the Mexicans under General Antonio Lopez de Santa Anna.
+In 1829 Spain sent an army to reconquer Mexico.
+However, the Spanish army was affected by malaria and they were defeated by the Mexicans under General Antonio Lopez de Santa Anna.

 In 1833 Santa Anna became president.
 However, in 1835 American settlers in Texas rebelled.
 Santa Anna took the mission station of El Alamo, killing all the defenders.
 However, the Mexican army was defeated at San Jacinto on 21 April 1836.
 As a result, Texas became independent.
 In 1840 the Yucatan rose in rebellion hoping to follow Texas.
 However, the rebellion failed.
-Then in 1845 the USA annexed Texas.
-However the USA then demanded that Mexico sell other parts of its territory.
+Then in 1845, the USA annexed Texas.
+However, the USA then demanded that Mexico sell other parts of its territory.
 In 1846 there were clashes between US and Mexican troops.
-Eventually US troops crossed into Mexico.
+Eventually, US troops crossed into Mexico.
 In September 1847 a US army captured Mexico City.
 In 1848 Mexico was forced to surrender half her territory by the Treaty of Guadalupe Hidalgo.
 In 1857 Mexican liberals introduced a new constitution, which removed the privileged position of the Roman Catholic Church.
 However, conservatives would not accept the new constitution and in 1858 civil war began.

 By 1861 the liberals had triumphed.
-Unfortunately Mexico defaulted on debts to Britain, Spain and France.
+Unfortunately, Mexico defaulted on debts to Britain, Spain, and France.
 The three nations sent troops to occupy Veracruz.
 The British and Spanish soon withdrew but the French had other ideas.
-French emperor Napoleon III intended to turn Mexico into a satellite state.
+The French emperor Napoleon III intended to turn Mexico into a satellite state.
 He wanted to place Archduke Maximilian of Austria on the throne of Mexico as a puppet ruler.
 The French army was defeated at Puebla on 5 May 1862.
 However, the French eventually captured Mexico City in 1863.
 In 1864 Maximilian became emperor.
 However, the Mexicans began a guerrilla war.

-In 1865 the US civil war ended and they US govt demanded that France withdraw its troops from Mexico.
+In 1865 the US civil war ended and the US govt demanded that France withdraw its troops from Mexico.
 The French were also threatened by the growing power of Prussia and they were forced to leave.
 Without French troops to support him Maximilian was in a hopeless situation.
 His army was defeated in battle at Queretaro in 1867 and he was captured and shot.

 Mexico became a republic again under president Juarez.
 In 1876 Porfirio Diaz staged a coup and became a dictator.
 Under Diaz, some economic progress was made and the population grew rapidly.
 (By 1910 it was 15 million).
 Railways were built and mining boomed.
 Mexico exported sisal, rubber, cochineal, coffee, and sugar.
 However, in the late 19th century, many Mexicans continued to live in great poverty and their resentment eventually boiled over into revolution.

 MEXICO IN THE 20TH CENTURY